lardawge/carrierwave_backgrounder/README.md

 I like CarrierWave.
 That being said, I don't like tying up app instances waiting for images to process.

 This gem addresses that issue by disabling processing until a background process initiates it.
-It supports both Delayed Job and Resque.
+It supports Delayed Job, Resque and Girl Friday.

 ## Background options